todokku/twitch.tv_clone/README.md

-# twitch.tv_clone
+# twitch.tv_clone (CRUD App)

+### Overview

-This app is a clone of twitch.tv, complete with authentication using Google Login.
-The app is build using React, Redux, React-Redux, Redux-Thunk.
-Users will be able to see available streams as well as start multiple streams in seperate categories.
-There are 2 API's, One being the Server of current streams available, and the second being the individual that is streaming to the Real Time server.
+This app is a clone of twitch.tv, complete with authentication using O Auth.
+Components: React, Redux, React-Redux, Redux-Thunk, React-Router.
+Users will be able to see available streams + select stream to view, as well as start multiple streams in seperate categories.
+There are 2 API's, One being the Server of current streams available, and the second being the individual that is streaming to the Real Time server. </br>